 Liven up your daily routine

-When you become a host family, you realize that everyday occurrences you may take for granted suddenly take on new life.
+When you become a host family and host an exchange student, you realize that everyday occurrences you may take for granted suddenly take on new life.
 Restaurants, movie nights, shopping, sports, hobbies, even housework is given new life as it’s experienced through the fresh eyes of your exchange student.
 Experiencing these events, attractions, and activities from this new perspective can bring new energy to your family, school, and community.

 Enhance your Communication skills

 There is no better way to learn a new language than to practice with a native speaker, however communication goes far deeper than that.
-By hosting, you learn how build relationships with those who are different with you.
+When you host an exchange student, you learn how build relationships with those who are different with you.
 By learning to relate to those who may have had an upbringing that varies greatly from your own, your ability to connect, communicate, and collaborate with others is greatly enhanced.

-One of the most valuable lessons learned by hosting an exchange student is that we have far more in common than we realize.
+One of the most valuable lessons learned when you host an exchange student is that we have far more in common than we realize.
 By allowing a student from another culture into your daily routine, you cultivate a deep appreciation for the fact that despite living thousands of miles apart, speaking different languages, following different sports, and entertaining ourselves in different ways we are – at our core – very much alike and capable of building genuine, meaningful relationships with one another.

 Cultivate life-long friendships